Get

 Height: 40”

-After looking at the unique design of this cardboard cat tree, we couldn’t avoid including it on this list.
+After looking at the unique design of this modular cat tree, we couldn’t avoid including it on this list.
 The design is very modular and designed to fit together in multiple ways.
 Therefore, you can regularly change the design to keep your cats interested.
 This tree is one of the few that can actively combat a cat’s boredom.

 While this tree isn’t the most eco-friendly, it is made with cardboard, meaning once it has outlived its usefulness it will break down with ease.
 For this reason, it is one of the eco-friendlier options on the market.